bda-research/node-crawler/README.md

 Features:

- * server-side DOM & automatic jQuery insertion with Cheerio (default) or JSDOM
+ * Server-side DOM & automatic jQuery insertion with Cheerio (default) or JSDOM,
- * Configurable pool size and retries
+ * Configurable pool size and retries,
- * Control rate limit
+ * Control rate limit,
- * Priority queue of requests
+ * Priority queue of requests,
- * forceUTF8 mode to let crawler deal for you with charset detection and conversion
+ * `forceUTF8` mode to let crawler deal for you with charset detection and conversion,
- * Compatible with 4.x or newer version
+ * Compatible with 4.x or newer version.

 Here is the [CHANGELOG](https://github.com/bda-research/node-crawler/blob/master/CHANGELOG.md)